 - Prior experience of outcomes measurement recommended but not mandatory

-- Application forms to completed and returned by 2nd March 2018
+Application forms to completed and returned by Monday October 1st2018

-- Kick-off meeting will take place in April (place to be confirmed)
+- Kick-off meeting will take place in October in the Netherlands

 - Implementation of outcomes and cost measurement will be initiated in April 2018